Post: What Is a Custom AI Workflow? HR Automation Defined for Make.com Users

 Output formatting defines how results are written back to your systems.
 A custom workflow does not dump raw AI text into a notes field.
 It maps AI output fields to specific HRIS or ATS fields, generates a structured summary document, triggers a downstream notification with pre-populated content, or logs a compliance record with a timestamp and workflow run ID.
 Output formatting is what makes the workflow’s results actionable without additional human reformatting.

-Why It Matters: The Cost of Generic Templates in HR
+Why Does This Matter?
+The Cost of Generic Templates in HR

 Generic AI templates fail in HR because HR processes are governed by variables no generic template can encode: jurisdiction-specific compliance requirements, internal approval hierarchies, role-specific evaluation criteria, and organizational culture signals that determine what “qualified” actually means for a given team.